ArctiqTeam/openshift-project-cleaner/README.md

 Deletes all non-crucial OpenShift cluster projects, by
 1) logging in to what should be a system:admin or cluster-admin user
 2) gets list of projects and filters out the important ones
-> specifically: openshift-infra, openshift-node, openshift, logging, kube-system, kube-service-catalog, kube-public, openshift-template-service-broker, default, management-infra, openshift-ansible-service-broker, dashai
+> specifically: openshift-infra, openshift-node, openshift, logging, kube-system, kube-service-catalog, kube-public, openshift-template-service-broker, default, management-infra, openshift-ansible-service-broker, dashai, peometheus-metrics
 3) outputs the projects to be deleted to ansible debug output
 4) deletes said projects